Skip to content

 sudo apt-get install -y git

 Note: commands like git and ./nodebb should not be used with root access (sudo or elevated privileges).
-It will cause problems with different ownership of files NodeBB needs access to
+It will cause problems with different ownership of files NodeBB needs access to.
+Switch to a non-privileged user before running these commands.

 Next, clone NodeBB into an appropriate location.
 Here the local nodebb directory is used, though any destination is fine: